-You want fries with that? is probably the most derided add-on question ever asked.
+Do you want fries with that? is probably the most derided add-on question ever asked.

-And at that time, the most valuable.
+And at the time, it also proved the most valuable.

-Authors Jeffrey Stamp and Doug Hall revealed in their book, Meaningful Marketing, that “volume per purchase is 3.4 times more important than frequency of purchase in explaining the total amount that a customer purchases each year.”
+Authors Jeffrey Stamp and Doug Hall revealedin their book Meaningful Marketingthat “volume per purchase is 3.4 times more important than frequency of purchase in explaining the total amount that a customer purchases each year.”

-In other words, get more from the customers you have before you try to get them to come back more often or try to get new ones.
+In other words, get more from the customers you already have before you try to get them to come back more often or try to get new ones.